-Expressing of professional Making diffice in order to make decisions differences of opinion in a I and respectful manner cult decisions within an charged context Other Essential: and able to pa Quarterly AMH A/I are expected to attend HAM meetings; a ndance of two meetings a d. in continuous of the continuou be expected to take part development and training he AMHAM role and cts of mental health
+information in order to make decisions Expressing differences of opinion in a professional and respectful manner Making difficult decisions within an emotionally charged context A/I Other Essential: Each AMHAM is expected to be willing and able to participate in an appropriate number of AMHAM reviews and AMHAM hearings A/I All AMHAMs are expected to attend Quarterly AMHAM meetings; a minimum attendance of two meetings a year is needed.
+A/I AMHAMs will be expected to take part in continuous development and training in relation to the AMHAM role and relevant aspects of mental health legislation.
+AVI